barrymcgee/Fitness-Club-Management-System/ReadMe.txt

 - LES MILIS GRIT
 - Spin

-Each class cost £30 to enrole
+Each class cost £20 to enrole

 Member should be able to see their balance

-Member should be able to see their status, Name, ID, courses enrolled and balance
+Member should be able to see their status, Name, ID, classes enrolled and balance

 ## Getting Started